 Directions: Read and answer the following questions.
 Use additional paper if necessary.

-My strengths as a communicator when leading others are:

-The areas in which I most want to improve when communicating to others are:

-The specific skills I need to work on to improve in these areas are:

-The key situations I wish to use these skills more effectively are:
+My strengths as a communicator when leading others are: The areas in which I most want to improve when communicating to others are: The specific skills I need to work on to improve in these areas are: The key situations I wish to use these skills more effectively are:

-I intend to do the following practice exercises to enhance my skills in providing and receiving feedback as a communicator and leader:

-The barriers I am most likely to encounter are:

-The strategies I plan to use to overcome these barriers are:
+I intend to do the following practice exercises to enhance my skills in providing and receiving feedback as a communicator and leader: The book of the second Planta and the second second The barriers I am most likely to encounter are: The strategies I plan to use to overcome these barriers are: The strategies i plan to use to evercome these pamers are.